 - Working Hours

 - Clinical Affiliation Agreements

 - Student Information Shared with Clinical Facility

 - Clinical Performance Parameters for Full Time Clinical Experiences

 - ICE Site Assignments

-- Full Time Clinical Experience Site Assignment Process for the Class of 2018
+- Full Time Clinical Experience Site Assignment Process

 - Definitions of Clinical Site Requirements

 The purpose of the clinical education curriculum is to provide the physical therapy student the opportunity to apply didactic knowledge, develop professional behaviors, and practice hands-on skills.
 This aspect of the educational experience is essential in developing the practice of physical therapy.
 Within the clinical setting, the physical therapy student has the opportunity to advance both their integration and application of knowledge, skills, and values.